Best Budget Spin Bikes in the United Kingdom Reviewed and Compared

 Now we know what you might be thinking here and no, this is not the same as our first pick.
 This one is relatively a new budget indoor bike in the UK market with some differences, the main one being the Bluetooth connectivity and tablet holder.

-The UK Fitness Black and Blue Indoor Cycle offers plenty for £350.
+The UK Fitness Black and Blue Indoor Cycle offers plenty for the cost.
 However, we’d like a bit less focus on the online classes, as once those 3 months are up, you’ll have to pay to continue that subscription.
 However, it’s still a solid machine that you can use to get plenty fit.

 As for how much space the Black and Blue bike takes up, it is a smaller size than the IC300.
 Its dimensions measure to about 25 inches (63.5 cm) long, 16 inches (40.6 cm) wide and 46 inches (117 cm) tall.
 It’s also a lighter bike than our first pick, weighing only 38 kg (84 lbs) and having a maximum weight limit of 110 kg (242.5 lbs).

 Although the monitor may not look anything special, it does more than any other indoor cycle in this article.
 Featuring Bluetooth and tracking most of the essential workouts.
 The monitor counts RPM, time, speed, distance, and calories.
 It can also help track your pulse thanks to sensors that it has in the (2-way adjustable) handlebars.
 There isn’t too much to say about the pedals or seat.
 They are both simply average and don’t have any sort of special features.